MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_entry.md

 ### -field uPhyId

-The identifer of the PHY the miniport used to detect the device.
+The identifier of the PHY the miniport used to detect the device.
 This identifier is in the index range of the list of supported PHYs returned from an <a href="/windows-hardware/drivers/network/oid-dot11-supported-phy-types">OID_DOT11_SUPPORTED_PHY_TYPES</a> query request.
-This identifer cannot be <b>DOT_PHY_ID_ANY</b>.
+This identifier cannot be <b>DOT_PHY_ID_ANY</b>.

 ### -field PhySpecificInfo